-Due to unforeseen circumstances, the Rock Against Racism show featuring Roy Ayers, Misty in Roots and The Skatalites on Saturday 26 October 2019 has had to be rescheduled to Saturday 28 March 2020.
-Your tickets will remain valid for the new date.
-However, if you can't make the new show please return your tickets to the point of purchase to receive a full refund by Saturday 30 November.
+Due to unforeseen circumstances, the Rock Against Racism show featuring Roy Ayers, Misty in Roots and The Skatalites on Sat 26 Oct 2019 has had to be rescheduled to Sat 28 Mar 2020 with a new line-up featuring Misty in Roots, The Skatalites, Ruts DC and The Members.
+Your tickets will remain valid for the new date, however, if you can't make the new show please return your tickets to the point of purchase to receive a full refund by Saturday 30 November.

 Global Beats would like to apologise for any inconvenience caused.